alemart/surgescript/docs/engine/player.md

 `topspeed`: number, read-only.

-The maximum speed the player can reach without items (i.e., running naturally), in pixels per second.
+The maximum speed that the player can reach when running naturally, without rolling and with no external forces applied.
+Given in pixels per second.

+#### capspeed

+`capspeed`: number, read-only.

+The maximum speed that the player can reach by normal means (e.g., rolling downhill), not considering external forces.
+Given in pixels per second.

+*Available since:* Open Surge 0.6.1

-#### direction
+#### hlockTime

-`direction`: number, read-only.
+`hlockTime`: number, read-only.

-Direction will be +1 if the player is facing right, -1 if facing left.
+The time, in seconds, in which the player will not respond to horizontal input when on the ground.
+Defaults to zero.
+See also: [hlock](#hlock).

+*Available since:* Open Surge 0.6.1

 #### transform